ha-neko/window-rice/README.md

 3. Copy `discord/reimuPastel.theme.css` into that folder
 4. Back in Vencord settings, enable **ReimuWarmPlus**

-The theme applies a warm shrine-brown palette with JetBrains Mono font across Discord's UI.
-It's built on top of [DiscordPlus](https://github.com/plusinsta/discord-plus).
+The theme applies a warm shrine-brown palette with JetBrains Mono font across Discord's UI, built on top of [DiscordPlus](https://github.com/plusinsta/discord-plus).

 ---